dbokatov/LTRCCT-TEST/docs/main/overview.md

 ## Learning Objectives

+Welcome to **"From Good to Great - Enhancing Customer Experience with the Webex Contact Center Flow Designer"** Instructor-led Lab

-Welcome to the AI-powered Customer & Agent Experiences lab.
-This lab is considered an advanced lab.
-Take your time completing each of the steps.
-You have 24 hours to complete the lab with your pod user.
-The lab content will be available to you even after your pod is no longer available.
+This advanced lab is designed to empower you with the skills to craft exceptional customer journeys using the **Webex Contact Center Flow Designer**.
+Over the course of this lab, you’ll work hands-on with features and integrations that bring intelligence and efficiency to every interaction.
+Take your time to explore and complete each step—you have 24 hours of pod access, and the lab content will remain available even after your pod expires for future reference.

-In this lab, you will gain hands-on experience with Webex Contact Center's advanced AI solutions.
-This lab is designed to help you understand the Cisco Text-to-Speech engine and explore the capabilities of the Webex AI Agent, which utilizes built-in and proprietary models as well as natural language processing (NLP).
-You'll learn how to seamlessly escalate conversations from an AI agent to a human agent, ensuring efficient and intelligent customer interactions.

-In addition, we will cover several exciting AI-driven features such as Agent Wellness, which supports the well-being of agents during interactions, and Call Drop Summary, a feature that captures and summarizes previous dropped calls.
-These innovations demonstrate the power of AI in enhancing both customer and agent experiences.

-To further enhance your learning, we have included bonus lab content.
-This will allow you to familiarize yourself with our Supervisor Desktop, future enhancements to streamline Agent and Supervisor sign-in, and future AI Agent capabilities.

-Let’s dive in and explore how Webex AI is shaping the future of customer service and agent support.
+In this lab, you will:
+    • **Master Workflow Creation:** Learn how to build seamless workflows tailored to customer needs, including routing based on preferences and leveraging real-time data.
+    • **Leverage AI and Automation:** Explore integrations with pre-configured AI tools such as **Webex AI Agent** or interactive customer interactions and **Cisco Text-to-Speech** for dynamic responses.
+    • **Optimize Routing Logic:** Implement advanced routing capabilities, such as callback handling, last agent routing and using Global ariables to facilitate routing logic .
+    • **Invoking Flow API:** Advance decision-making by using the Analyzer database on the fly.

+Additionally, you will explore side missions for optional deep dives into:
+    • Event handling functionality for agent efficiency.
+    • Creating Post Call survey to measure customer satisfaction
+    • Changing Contact Center flow logic by using your phone only.

 ## Disclaimer

-Although the lab design and configuration examples could be used as a reference, for design related questions please contact your representative at Cisco, or a Cisco partner.
+The lab design and configuration examples provided are for educational purposes.
+For production design queries, please consult your Cisco representative or an authorized Cisco partner.
+Let’s get started and discover how **Webex Contact Center Flow Designer** takes customer experiences from good to great!